open-rpc/spec/README.md

 Throughout the specification `description` fields are noted as supporting Github markdown formatting.
 Where OpenRPC tooling renders rich text it MUST support, at a minimum, markdown syntax as described by [GitHub Flavored Markdown](https://github.github.com/gfm/).
 Tooling MAY choose to ignore some GitHub Flavored Markdown features to address security concerns.

-### Template Strings
-The template language used throughout the specification is defined by [String JSON template language](https://github.com/etclabscore/string-json-template-language).

 ### Service Discovery Method
 JSON-RPC APIs can support the OpenRPC specification by implementing a service discovery method that will return the OpenRPC schema for the JSON-RPC API.
 The method MUST be named `rpc.discover`.
 The `rpc.` prefix is a reserved method prefix for JSON-RPC 2.0 specification system extensions.
 Below is the OpenRPC specification for the service discovery method: